songz/cordova-plugin-opentok/docs/session.md

 **apikey** (String) - The API key that TokBox provided you when you registered for the OpenTok API.

 **token** (String) - The session token.
-You generate a session token using the OpenTok server-side libraries or the Session and [Token Generator page](http://www.tokbox.com/opentok/api/tools/generator)
+You generate a session token using the OpenTok server-side libraries or the [OpenTok dashboard](https://dashboard.tokbox.com/projects)

 **properties** (Object) — Optional.
 There are currently no properties available for this function.